Zyfarok/softsec-grass/README.md

 Old zip password :
 `2yC34*t7#1^F&Vpl`

-The new zip was sent to all the TAs by email.
+The new zip was sent to all the TAs by email (no password required).